EnriqueInTech/osticket-prereqs/README.md

   - In IIS Manager, locate and click on PHP Manager.<br>
   - Select Register new PHP version.<br>
   - When prompted, provide the path to the PHP executable file (php-cgi.exe).
 Navigate to C:\PHP, and select the php-cgi.exe file.<br>
-  - Finally, restart the IIS server to apply the changes.
+  - Finally, restart the IIS server for the changes to take effect.
 </p>

 <p>